AideenM12/MotherFolklore-MS3/TESTING.md

 > As a first time user I want to know the main purpose of the site immediately upon arriving on the site.

 **Description**
-Verify that the site's purpose is explcitly clear when a user navigates to the sites landing page.
+Verify that the site's purpose is explicitly clear when a user navigates to the site landing page.

 **Steps**
 1. Open one's internet browser of choice.